openfinanceafrica/scoreapi/README.md

+### 🚨 UPDATE: This respository is no longer actively maintained.
+The code can still be modified and used as a library since the API is not currently available.

 # Payment Score API

 This project contains source code and supporting files for the [Open Finance Africa](https://openfinance.africa) Payment Score API.